mercadopago/cart-prestashop/README.md

 	![Installation](https://raw.github.com/mercadopago/cart-prestashop/master/README.img/Installation.JPG)<br />

 **Note**:  For modules in the previous version is not necessary to make the first step.
-Besides the installation path to be different ** Modules> Payment Gateways & **.
+Besides the installation path to be different **Modules> Payment Gateways**.

 ## Configuration: